JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

 Research Interests
 ======

 My doctoral research was focused on causal inference, and the development (or transfer to the causal framework) of statistical methods that account for covariate-dependent monitoring times.
-I recently defended my doctoral thesis in biostatistics at McGill University - I had the privilege to be supervised by <a href="https://www.ericamoodie.com/">Professor Erica EM Moodie</a> and co-supervised by <a href="https://www.mcgill.ca/epi-biostat-occh/robert-william-platt">Professor Robert Platt</a> during my doctoral studies.
+In May 2021, I defended my doctoral thesis in biostatistics at McGill University - I had the privilege to be supervised by <a href="https://www.ericamoodie.com/">Professor Erica EM Moodie</a> and co-supervised by <a href="https://www.mcgill.ca/epi-biostat-occh/robert-william-platt">Professor Robert Platt</a> during my doctoral studies.

 <a href="https://janiecoulombestat.github.io/publication/2020-04-25-paper-1-Weighted-Regression">In previous work</a>, we considered (biasing) imbalances in the data due to both confounding factors and outcome-dependent monitoring times when making causal inference on the marginal effect of an intervention on a continuous, longitudinal outcome.

-We also <a href="https://arxiv.org/pdf/2106.14364.pdf">extended that work</a> to the setting where the covariate process affecting visit times is endogenous; endogeneity may create long-term dependencies between the outcome and the monitoring processes (work recently accepted for publication in Annals of Applied Statistics).
+We also <a href="https://arxiv.org/pdf/2106.14364.pdf">extended that work</a> to the setting where the covariate process affecting visit times is endogenous; endogeneity may create long-term dependencies between the outcome and the monitoring processes (in press, work accepted for publication in Annals of Applied Statistics).
 In a more recent <a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.9151">manuscript</a>, we extended that work to the scenario where the exposure is continuous, and the outcome is ordinal.
 In that setting, a generalized inverse probability of treatment weight was used to account for confounding, and the proportional odds model was used to model the association between the exposure and the outcome.
 The methodology was applied to assess the marginal effect of an increase in the time spent playing video games on suicide attempts, in the Add Health study in the US.

 Other broad interests are in semiparametric theory (multiply robust estimators), optimal adaptive treatment strategies, and stochastic processes/multistate model theory for causal inference.